Visa for highly qualified workers and for intra-company transfers

 Required documents for the worker

 2. Photography.
 A recent, passport-size, colour photograph, taken against a light background, facing forward, without dark or reflective glasses, or any garments concealing the oval of the face.
-It must conform to ICAO standards, stamped with date and place where the photo was taken.

 3. Valid, unexpired passport.
 Original and a photocopy of the page or pages of the passport that contain biometric data.
 The passport must have a minimum validity period of 1 year and contain two blank pages.
 Passports issued more than 10 years ago will not be accepted.

-5. Criminal Record Certificate no more than five months before the application date (Legalized with the Hague Apostille Certification issued by Global Affairs Canada only and translated into Spanish).
-Documents issued by the Government of Canada.
-This includes federal agencies and bodies such as the Royal Canadian Mounted Police (RCMP) will be apostilled by Global Affairs Canada only.
-Criminal Record Certificates issued by the RCMP headquarters in Ottawa do not need to be notarized as long as they are signed by the Director General of the Canadian Criminal Real Time/Identification Services, and they contain the official RCMP dry seal.
+5. Criminal Record Certificate no more than five months before the application date (Apostilled with the Hague Apostille Certification issued by Global Affairs Canada only and translated into Spanish).
+Documents issued by the Government of Canada, this includes federal agencies and bodies such as the Royal Canadian Mounted Police(RCMP), will be apostilled by Global Affairs Canada only.
 Applicants of legal age who apply for a visa for a stay of more than 180 days must submit the original and a copy of the criminal record check certificate(s) issued by their country or countries of residence for the past 5 years.
-It must be a negative criminal record issued by the RCMP containing fingerprints and photo of visa applicant.
-If in the last five years, you have resided in another country, a criminal record from the authorities of that country.
+It must be a negative criminal record containing fingerprints and photo of visa applicant.

-6. Proof of residence in the consular district.
+6. Proof of residence in the consular district

 Required documents for family members